symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     Aggregate bonded transaction cycle

-Every time a cosignatory signs and announces an aggregate bonded cosignature, the network checks if all required cosigners have already signed.
-If it is the case, the transaction changes to unconfirmed state until the network accepts it, and is included in a block once processed.
+Every time a cosignatory signs and announces an aggregate bonded cosignature, the network checks if all the required cosigners have already signed.
+If it is the case, the transaction changes to unconfirmed state until the network accepts it, and it is included in a block once processed.

 .. figure:: ../resources/images/guides-transactions-escrow.png
     :align: center